Aaron-Bopp/TIM/20_Entry/201 Welcome.md

 - If you want to know what I am up to: [[202 NOW]]
 - If you want to know more about me: [[203 Me]]
-- If you want to see an up to date list of writing by content area: [[Content Areas]]
+- If you want to see some of my more polished writing: [[204 Writing]]
-- If you want to see an out of date index: [[205 INDEX]]
+- If you want to see an overview of all my notes: [[205 INDEX]]
 - If you are still confused maybe just keep reading this page

 ## Stop blabbering I just want to know how to do the cool thing in the notes app